michaz/heart2017/haifa.md

 | ![](enrichment/lo.png)<!-- .element width="50%" --> | ![](enrichment/ro.png)<!-- .element width="50%" --> |
 | ![](enrichment/lu.png)<!-- .element width="50%" --> | ![](enrichment/ru.png)<!-- .element width="50%" --> |

-- Add new points to the sparse trace which correspond to sightings of the dense trace
+- Add new points to the sparse trace which correspond to points of the dense trace
-- Randomly draw locations for these points by a geometric construction such that trip lengths correspond to those of the dense trace
+- Randomize locations of these points by a geometric construction such that trip lengths correspond to those of the dense trace